St Patrick's Day in the United Kingdom

 Quick FactsSt Patrick's Day remembers the life and deeds of St Patrick, one of Ireland's patron saints.
 It also celebrates Irish culture.

-Other holidays in March 2016 in United Kingdom
+Other holidays in March 2018 in the United Kingdom